jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 +++
 {{< hideraw >}}$\gdef\Z{\mathbb{Z}}\gdef\Q{\mathbb{Q}}\gdef\F{\mathbb{F}}\gdef\C{\mathbb{C}}\gdef\Pr{\mathbb{Pr}}\gdef\Af{\mathbb{Af}}\gdef\a{\mathfrak{a}}\gdef\p{\mathfrak{p}}\gdef\P{\mathfrak{P}}\gdef\Spec{\operatorname{Spec}}\gdef\Gal{\operatorname{Gal}}${{< /hideraw >}}

 Take an extension $L/K$ of number fields.
-In a first course in algebraic number theory one is introduced to the basic decomposition theory of this extension: splitting, inertness, ramification, decomposition group, inertia group.
+In a first course in algebraic number theory, one is introduced to the basic decomposition theory of this extension: splitting, inertness, ramification, decomposition group, inertia group.
 Now, we have the same notions with the same results for morphisms of smooth algebraic curves!
 The reason being that they also give extensions $B/A$ of Dedekind domains, and the theory works in the generality of Dedekind domain extensions.
-In this post, we will visualize the above decomposition concepts for curves.
+Hence, in this post, we will visualize the above decomposition concepts using curves.

 {{< figure src="interaction.svg" >}}